LevelbossMike/ember-statecharts/site/app/docs/tutorial.md

 defines what it expects to happen as external effects when the statechart executes its behavior - we use the `withConfig`- hook to do this.

-In our case, we tell the statechart to trigger the `performSubmitTask`-function and what should happen when the async action triggered succeeds or errors.
+In our case, we tell the statechart to trigger the `onClick`-handler and what should happen when the async action triggered succeeds or errors.
 Because we define these functions on the statechart itself we need to bind them to the component instance - we do this by using the `@action`-decorator that Ember